-In the area of student engagement, we also see the need to increase services for our low-income students beyond what is already provided.
-Action 4.1 calls for an Attendance Task Force at every site (Action 4.1), which will monitor attendance rates and more efficiently implement re-engagement strategies for these students.
-The team will be responsible to reach out to the families regarding absences, tardies, and cases of truancy in order to identify barriers, plan attendance interventions, and monitor results.
+As discussed in the actions section, current attendance data shows that many of our low-income students present high levels of chronic absenteeism, mainly caused by the COVID-19 pandemic, and virtual learning.
+By implementing our Attendance Task Force at every site (Action 4.1), we will be able to systematically monitor student attendance and more efficiently implement re-engagement strategies for these students.
+The team will be responsible to reach out to the families of our unduplicated students regarding absences, tardies, and cases of truancy and better identify barriers, plan attendance interventions, and monitor results.
 We expect that this increase in services will help low-income students move towards our 98% attendance goal.